-The right thing to do is never delete anything directly from Windows folder at all.
+If your Windows folder is too large, then the right thing to do is never delete anything directly from the Windows folder at all.
 If there is anything that is taking space on that folder, the best way is to use Disk Cleanup Tool or Storage Sense.
-These built-in tool should do the job for you, but if you are still keen, here is what you can do manually!
+These built-in tools should do the job for you, but if you are still keen, here is what you can do manually!

 What can I delete from Windows folder